-Recent use of a new design off Blossom Street Sheffield hoops on St Sampson's Square The cycle stands in Parliament Street and St Sampson's Square are very popular, especially with city centre workers but they are an intrusion and a hazard for disabled people.
-As this is a footstreets area it would seem sensible to place parking at the edges.
-Piccadilly for instance offers significant opportunity for this.
-Other roads may be more limited in scope.
-Lighting Street lighting needs to be more uniform throughout the city and play a more prominent role in enhancing local distinctiveness and making a positive contribution to the city's character.
+Lighting Street lighting should be more uniform throughout the city and play a more prominent role in enhancing local distinctiveness and making a positive contribution to the city's character.
+The location and type of street lighting should also be determined by need, such as picking up side alleys as well as the road, but should also consider the issue of light pollution, not just the preservation of dark skies but also the impact on people's homes, particularly bedrooms.
 Residential Replacement street lighting in residential areas should retain existing character and human scale.
-Where original cast iron columns (root planted) need to be removed for safety reasons, replacement columns should be in scale and fitted with appropriate column embellishment kits.
+Where original cast iron columns (root planted) need to be removed for safety reasons, replacement columns should reflect inherited scale and should be fitted with appropriate column embellishment kits.
 Non-root mounted cast iron columns should be conserved wherever possible using steel inner sleeves to strengthen the bases.
-Column replacements should be of similar scale to the original.
+Column should not exceed traditional heights unless very well justified as part of a comprehensive scheme.
 The use of sodium bulbs should be phased out and LED technology introduced.
 Lanterns, especially LED versions should be well designed and subtle.
 It will be possible in some instances to retrofit traditional lanterns with LED technology.
 Gateway streets The default street light on all gateway primary streets up to each of the four main bars should be column and arm.
 The practice of replacing these with a simple straight column and lantern should be reversed.
 High pressure sodium bulbs should be phased out and replaced with LED bulbs as and when resources are available.
 LED technology has advanced significantly over the past decade and apart from being extremely energy efficient, the bulbs are now very long lasting.
 They also emit a more natural light which has a number of benefits including better visibility for CCTV cameras.
-Historic streets Wherever possible and practical, street lights should continue to be wall mounted in the city centre.
+Historic streets Wherever possible and practical, street lights should continue to be wall mounted in the city centre and other areas of on-street terracing.
 This reduces clutter and removes obstacles.
+The advice of the council's conservation specialists should always be sought when listed buildings or conservation areas are effected.
 Heritage replica lanterns should be restricted to two styles, the carriage and globe.
 The use of carriage lanterns should be confined mainly to the historic core streets.
-Other locations would need to be discussed with the council's conservation specialists Street Lighting Officer.
-Globe lanterns are best used on main retail streets such as Coney Street/ Spurriergate and processional routes such as Duncombe Place/ Minster Yard.
+Other locations would need to be discussed with the council's conservation specialists.
+Globe lanterns are best used on main retail streets such as Coney Street/Spurriergate and processional routes such as Duncombe Place/Minster Yard.
 Architectural lighting All wall mounted and surface mounted defunct equipment should be removed.
 Functioning high pressure sodium floodlights should be replaced with LED installations where continuing need has been demonstrated through appropriate lighting strategies and implementation plans.
 Others should be removed and not replaced.
 LED lights generally come with built in colour sequencing but white light should always be the default position.
 Architectural lighting should always contribute to better revealing the significances of the city's heritage assets which white light generally does.
 Coloured lighting is more theatrical and should be reserved for that purpose.
 Contemporary design LED technology has resulted in many exciting new lighting designs but their use should always be carefully considered.
 Some streets and spaces in the city as well as new development could benefit from contemporary lighting designs.
 In these circumstances, design should be kept simple, should enhance character and make a positive contribution to the ambience of the area.
 Up-lighting trees, strip lighting against benches and illuminated bollards all have their place in contemporary designs.
 Colour The default standard colour for all columns should be gloss black.